KangAbbad/webpack4-quickstarter/tutorial.md

 > ## **End of This Long Guide**

 <div align="center">
-    <h1>If you find something that’s not right in this guide, mention it into the comment section.
+    <h1>If you find something that’s not right in this guide, mention it into the issues section.
 I really look forward to your feedback</h1>
     <h1>Thank you for beeing patience and If you like it, don't forget to click star button at the top</h1>
 </div>